team-pragmatic-chaos/team-pragmatic-chaos.github.io/research.md

 ![multi_scale_gan8_results](img/multi_scale_GAN/results/v_SumoWrestling_g17_c03_expected_large.gif)
 ![multi_scale_gan8_results](img/multi_scale_GAN/results/v_SumoWrestling_g17_c03_generated_large.gif)

-### Advantages
+### Advantages and Disadvantages

-Multi Scale model is pretty well in captioning motion and predicating next frames.
-This model also fully based on convolution and therefore works with any shape of images at run time.
-Due to trained on GAN settings this model predict next frames which looks closer to real images.
+Multi-scale model does pretty well in capturing motion and predicting next frames.
+This model is also fully based on convolution and therefore works with any shape of images at run time.
+As the model is trained using GAN it predicts  frames which look similar to real images.

-### Problems

-This model fails for video contains much more notion and this can be come because UCF-101 dataset videos has less movement.
-This model try to predict pixels from scratch which cause blurness for longer sequences.
+This model tries to predict pixels from scratch which causes bluriness for longer sequences.

 ### Pretrained Weights

 ## Evaluation

-We evalualted models on 5 different criteria as follows Sharpness, Peak Signal to Noise Ratio (PSNR), L2, GDL and Total loss.
-Sharpness of image is tells about how results blur vs sharper edges on images.
-PSNR indicates about good image reconstruction is happening.
-L2 loss takes pixel wise square loss to check how far predication is from actual image.
-GDL loss calculates difference with surrondings pixel to focus on local changes rather than global changes.
-Total loss is addition of L2, GDL loss.
-Total loss also contains sum of discriminator loss in case of GAN models.
+We evaluated the models on 5 different criteria as follows:
+- Sharpness: Edge contrast of an image.
+- Peak Signal to Noise Ratio (PSNR): Measure of quality of image reconstruction.
+- L2: Euclidean distance between predicted and expected frame.
+- GDL: Calculates difference with respect to surrondings pixels to focus on local changes rather than global changes.
+- Total loss: Sum of L2, GDL loss (Also contains discriminator loss in case of multi-scale architecture).